Simon Segars: Education

-Segars was educated at the University of Sussex where he was awarded a Bachelor of Engineering degree in electronic engineering.
-He went on to study for a Master of Science degree from the School of Computer Science at the University of Manchester in 1996 on low power microprocessor design in the ARM6 chip, supervised by Steve Furber.
+Segars attended Woodlands School in Basildon, and was educated at the University of Sussex where he earned a bachelor of engineering degree in electronic engineering.
+He went on to study for a master's degree from the School of Computer Science at the University of Manchester in 1996 on low power microprocessor design in the ARM6 chip, supervised by Steve Furber.

 Career

 After working for Standard Telephones and Cables, Segars joined ARM in 1991 as its 16th employee.
 He led development of the ARM7TM and ARM9TM Thumb® processor families.

 In July 2013 he succeeded Warren East as CEO of ARM.
-He is a member of the board of directors at Electronic Design Automation Ltd, the EDA Consortium, the Global Semiconductor Alliance and Dolby Laboratories Inc.
+He is a member of the board of directors at Electronic Design Automation Ltd, the EDA Consortium, the Global Semiconductor Alliance and Dolby Laboratories Inc. He is Chair of Silicon Quantum Computing.

 In February 2022, Rene Haas succeeded Segars as CEO, with Segars leaving Arm.

 Awards and honours

 In 2016, Segars was named the UKtech50 most influential person in UK Information technology by Computer Weekly.
+He was elected a Fellow of the Royal Society (FRS) in 2024.

+Personal life

+Segars is married, with three children.